01 of 27

 MARKS: L 1/2 Made in Germany; 15 1/2 171 6 (head) Germany (body)

 DATE OF PRODUCTION: Circa 1900.

 CHARACTERISTICS OF DOLL: Doll has bisque socket head, blue glass sleep eyes, painted individual upper and lower lashes, and feathered brows.
 Open mouth with four porcelain teeth.
 The wig is mohair on a plaster pate.
-Original body is made of composition and has wooden ball-joints.
+The original body is made of composition and has wooden ball-joints.